DanilloDamian/React---First-Web-Project/README.md

 <strong>This project was carried out during a course on the Alura platform</strong>

-React - First Web Project
+React - First Web Project  (available in: https://react-first-web-project.vercel.app/)

 In this introductory course to React, I created a page with header component, cards, research section and latest releases.